-- Inspect bulbs, and select only those that firm and plump, and free from rot.
-Set the hyacinth bulb on the soil, with the pointy end facing up.
+- Inspect bulbs, and select only those that are firm and plump, and free from rot.
+Set the hyacinth bulb on the soil with the pointy end facing up.
 Group an odd number of bulbs together near the center of the pot.
-The bulbs should be set close together, but not touching anything else.
+The bulbs should be set close together, but not touch anything else.

 - Water the bulbs thoroughly.

 - Place the pot in a brown paper bag, and roll up the top so the bulb isn’t exposed to light.